 The method to creating a career pathway is similar for both industries and remote work opportunities.
 Both require intentionality by community stakeholders to develop or leverage local resources to support the local workforce and potentially attract others to the community.
-A more detailed set of action steps and resources on remote work can be found in the appendix.
+In this module's Appendix, Utah State University's "Assessing the Potential for Remote Work as a Workforce Developent Strategy" provides a more detailed set of action steps and resources for your community on this topic.